donjpierce/traffic/README.md

 **Rewards**
 As can be seen in the above plot, the reward system for this learning algorithm does not always converge on a route with shortest-time.
-In the case of car no. 17, this is because both the original and alternate routes contained traffic lights (i.e. there is little difference between the original route and a calculated detour for car no. 17).
+In the case of car no. 17, this is because the arrival times of the original route and the alternate route were both very similar.

 **A note on the requirements for this code base**